Amazon Simple Storage Service (S3) plugin

 Folder Name

-Name of the Folder to create.
-(Required)
+Required.
+Name of the folder to create.

 DeleteBucketContents

-This procedure deletes the contents of the specified bucket.
+Deletes the contents of the specified bucket.

 Parameter Description